Site Inspections

 Yes.
 Upload your existing form, spec, or compliance manual and Quickler builds the inspection sequence from it automatically.

-All records are stored on UK-based servers, timestamped, and linked to the engineer, job, and site.
+All records are stored on EU servers, timestamped, and linked to the engineer, job, and site.
 They are accessible from the manager dashboard and exportable as PDF.

 Yes.
 Quickler tracks fault history per asset across visits.
 Recurring faults on the same asset are surfaced automatically — they do not appear as separate unconnected events.